trick77/docker-blockcollider-node/README.md

 Known limitations in bcnode v0.1.0:

+- No mainnet.
 - No wallet/emblem support.
 - Only the Rovers are working, mined blocks are not getting broadcasted.
-- Eats up lots of CPU and bandwith resources (approximately 18 GB/day) if it runs continuously.
+- The rovers eat up a quite some bandwith (approximately 18 GB/day) if they are being run continuously.
-- You won't get rich if by running bcnode nor will you earn any NRG tokens.
+- You won't get rich by running bcnode nor will you earn any NRG tokens at the moment.
 - Essentially, there's no point in running this at the moment unless you want to experiment with it.